nimadez/voxel-builder/README.md

 - Google Chrome for desktop
 - Google Chrome for mobile devices
 > - PWA A2HS-ready *(add to home screen)*
-> - Touch pen or Wacom tablet recommended for best experience
+> - Tablets with a stylus or Wacom recommended for best experience
-> - Voxel Builder is made for desktop and mobile, but its features have not been fully tested on mobile devices.
+> - Voxel Builder has not been fully tested on mobile devices

 ## Known Issues
 Higher than 512K is not recommended
 ```
-* Electron is recommended for working with a large number of voxels
+Electron is recommended for working with a large number of voxels
-* For lag-free experience, turn off BVH Picking after 128K
-* You cannot turn off BVH Picking when the Rect-Add tool is active

 Higher values can have the following problems:
 - Unable to quick-save baked meshes (DOMException: exceeded the quota)